Below are some of the questions we are asked most often about sexual health, birth control, relationships and our policies.

 What is LARC and is it recommended?

 LARC is an acronym for Long-Acting Reversible Contraception and is one of the most effective methods of birth control.
 LARCs don’t require you to remember to take a pill, change a patch or ring, or get a shot.
 LARCs serve for an extended period of time and include IUD’s and implants.
-LARCS do not, however, prevent sexually transmitted diseases (STDs) and should be used with male or female condoms to reduce the risk of potential infection.
+LARCS do not, however, prevent sexually transmitted infections (STIs) and should be used with male or internal condoms to reduce the risk of potential infection.

 What is the “morning after” pill?